-with 2014-2015 Instructor Trainings and Conferences.
+with up-to-date 2015 Instructor Trainings and Conferences.
 Connect with us online at Facebook and LinkedIn.

 "Workin' It Out" Preparing non-traditional job seekers for workplace success

 A steady job paying a living wage can be a powerful thing.
 For many people, a good job offers more than just a paycheck; it offers a chance to reclaim their pride and sense of purpose as well.
 But many non-traditional workers are poorly prepared to meet employers' demands.

 Dislocated workers Individuals with disabilities At-risk youth and young adults

 Welfare-to-workers/TANF recipients Formerly incarcerated men & women People in recovery from addiction

 Why do these individuals make such challenging employees?
 In

 part, because they lack an intuitive understanding of their employer's

 unspoken expectations, and the vital soft skills (or people skills)

 needed to interact successfully within the social environment of the